 What causes this example is as follows:

-At a later date, you want to update the invoice at step 2. to a total value of $450 changes the current value to -$136.36.
+At a later date, you want to update the invoice at step 2, to increase the cost of your Purchase price from $300 per unit, to $450 per unit.

 Why can’t Saasu just allow me to change this and accept the negative value